friend1ws/EBCall/readMe.md

 Result is stored under the testout directory.

-When EBCall goes into error, please download chr11.fa from http://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/chr11.fa.gz and decompress it.
+When EBCall goes into error, download chr11.fa from http://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/chr11.fa.gz and decompress it.
-Then, onen config.sh and set the path to the chr11.fa.
+Then, open config.sh and change the path to the reference genome chr11.fa.

 	# path to the reference genome
 	PATH_TO_REF=/home/your_username/ref/chr11.fa

+Please run the test again!

 Copyright
 ----------